jwhuettl/generative-art/README.md

 python mode for processing can be found at this link: https://py.processing.org/

+#### images
+this directory holds examples of the art, the naming system is matches the script name and the time of creation.

 #### other stuff
 feel free to fork/build off of this code, that's why its on github.